robiparvez/activity-tracker-desktop/desktop/DESKTOP-README.md

 ### No Data Displayed

-- Check that your employee ID is correct
+- Check that your Hostname is correct
 - Verify data exists for the selected dates
 - Try refreshing the data from Settings